bitnom/BLAKE2/README.md

-# blake2nim
+# BLAKE2
-Nim wrapper for the Blake2 hashing algorithm.
+Nim implementation/wrap of the BLAKE2 hashing algorithm library.